juliensagot/JSNavigationController/Readme.md

 Add `github "juliensagot/JSNavigationController"` to your Cartfile.

 ### <a name="manualIntegration"></a>Manually
-Download the .zip fle and add the content of `JSNavigationController/Sources` folder to your project.
+Download the .zip file and add the content of `JSNavigationController/Sources` folder to your project.